Cavaliers Set for ACC Home Opener Monday

 Crash the Glass

-- The Cavaliers are fourth in NCAA Division I in rebounding margin with a mark of 15.9
+- The Cavaliers are fourth in NCAA Division I and lead the ACC in rebounding margin with a mark of 15.9

-- Amanze leads the team with 39 offensive boards on the season.
+- Amanze leads the team with 40 offensive boards on the season while Weimar has pulled down 35.

 Dropping Dimes